giaongo/HomeWeather/README.md

 HomeWeather allows users to:

 - Measure humidity level and temperature inside a room with an external bluetooth sensor
-- Compare the humidity levels and temperatures inside your room with your living area with the data fetched from the OpenWeather API.
+- Compare the humidity levels and temperatures inside your room with your living area with GPS internal sensor and data fetched from the OpenWeather API.
 - Allow users to see humidity level and temperature statistic over a certain period.
 - Voice alert users when inside humidity level or temperature drops too low or rises too high and allow user to add additional info on every alert log.
 - Allow users to scan QR code to view our github page and download the app apk